emqx/cloud-docs/en_US/vas/event_history.md

 # Event History

-::: tip
+::: tip Note

-The Event History feature is only available to the Premium Deployment.
+The Event History feature is only available for Premium Deployments.
 Make sure to create a valid deployment before you start.

 :::